arnarg/codedbearder.com/content/posts/mainline-linux-on-tx3-mini.md

 dd if=fip/u-boot.bin.sd.bin of=$DEV conv=fsync,notrunc bs=1 count=444
 ```

 Now pop that sd card into your board, plug in the serial port (baud rate 115200) and look at that thing boot U-Boot!
-Wait, we're only seeing 1 GiB of RAM (unless you just downloaded my pre-compiled fip thingy)!?
+Wait, we're only seeing 1 GiB of RAM!?

 After looking through the [uboot-amlogic][7] repo for a while I found a handy variable called [CONFIG_DDR_SIZE][12].
 Its value is in MiB and is currently set to `1024`, now this is promising!
 After changing it to `2048` and re-compiling, it boots and detects 2 GiB!